chenglou/react-state-stream/README.md

 Thanks to this mentality (i.e. animation is really just a state stream), there are very little library-specific code here.
 Like, 40 lines (to change some existing React behaviors) + some general sequence helpers.

+## That Layout Problem
+During tweening, the layout might be in an invalid state (see demo 3 where the items are moving out).
+I don't think it's worth the time to design a layout system that accommodates these invalid states (also remember: that invalid state might last indefinitely.
+See previous bullet point).
+Fortunately, now that we have support to do layout in JS, I'm hoping that, under the hood, it places everything in `position: absolute` and that we can easily read/write the values from JS.
+The layout problem would therefore be solved under this stream system: the begin/end keyframes (states) are valid layouts and you tween the values in-between by modifying the absolute position (normally discouraged but legitimate for tweening).

 ## Optimizations
 This library is extremely underperformant for the moment, as I wanted to focus on the API.
 But there are huge perf boosts to be had.
 For one, currently the lazy seq doesn't cache (https://github.com/facebook/immutable-js/issues/263) so each `get` is linear time.
 Mori does and I might try it later.
 And I rAF `setState` each component so the leaf nodes get `log(n)` `setState`s per frame, lol.